-Once a healthcare provider has been "sold" a CPR system, the sells task has only begun.
-Any successful implementation of a CPR requires the "selling" of the idea to several different groups.
-SETMA has never stopped this selling process to
+Once a healthcare provider has been "sold" a systems approach to healthcare delivery, the sells task has only begun.
+Any successful implementation of a computerized patient record requires the "selling" of the idea to several different groups.
+SETMA has never stopped this selling process to our:

-- Our providers,
+- Providers,

-- Our patients
+- Patients

-- Our payers
+- Payers

-- Our community.
+- Community.